There are four different co-branded Hilton credit cards — which one is right for you, to help you get the most out of every hotel stay?

 That’s 3.5X the points a regular Hilton Honors member would earn (over 9,000 more points) and 5,685 more points than someone with the basic Hilton Honors American Express Card.

 Want a lot of points fast, for a small fee?
-The Ascend card’s welcome bonus (also known as an introductory bonus) is pretty easy for most consumers to get.
+The Surpass card’s welcome bonus (also known as an introductory bonus) is pretty easy for most consumers to get.

 While the Aspire card has a bigger welcome bonus, this card’s bonus is more easily attainable and provides a better return on your spending since you get more points per dollar spent.
 You’ll also get Hilton Honors Gold status, so you’ll earn points more quickly than with the Hilton Honors American Express Card and its Silver status.